MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/remote_host_management.md

 If your current user account matches a Hyper-V Administrator account on the remote host, go ahead and press **OK** to Connect.

 This is the only supported way to manage a remote host in Hyper-V Manager in Windows 8 or Windows 8.1.

+Windows 10 greatly expanded the possible combinations of remote connection types.
+Now you can connect to a remote Windows 10 or later host using either the host name or IP address.
+Hyper-V Manager now supports alternate credentials as well.

 ### Connect to the remote host as a different user